-Interim ex parte orders may be appealed by filing a petition.
-There is no set time limit to file a petition.
+Interim ex parte orders may be sought to be set aside by filing a petition.
+There is no set time limit to file a petition and petitions are heard inter partes.
 A party wanting to appeal a decision on a petition, may do so within ten days from the date of the decision.
 Thereafter, the decision can be appealed to: